JiuShiNewBee/vscode-ipython-tricky/README.md

 4. If it does not work, I do not know :)
    It works for me.

-## 2. Matlab deep licker? however your money is robbed?
+## 2. Matlab deep dog-licker? however your money is robbed?
 Solution:
 1. Download vscode
 2. Download ipython